edenalencar/identifications/README.md

 # Features
 * Generate CPF with or without format
 * Generate CPNJ with branchs and with or without format
-* Generate IE with or without formar
+* Generate IE with or without format
 * Copy all idenfications generated to clipboard

 # Instalation